 The papers filename should be the short-abbreviated title (e.g., Local.doc).

-CEPAR is an open access journal distributed under the terms of the Creative Commons CC BY.
+CEPAR is an open access journal distributed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Authors are required to obtain permission for the publication of any images, tables and graphic material for which they do not own the copyright, which they must submit to the journal’s editorial board.
 No article submission or article processing fees are charged.

 The submission policy for previously published conference papers (simultaneous submission): Authors may submit previously published conference paper ONLY if the the paper has been substantially revised (this generally means that at least 30% of the paper is a material not previously published).